jhiesey/stream-http/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/stream-http.svg)](https://saucelabs.com/u/stream-http)

-This module is an implementation of node's native `http` module for the browser.
+This module is an implementation of Node's native `http` module for the browser.
-It tries to match node's api and behavior as closely as possible, but some features aren't available, since browsers don't give nearly as much control over requests.
+It tries to match Node's API and behavior as closely as possible, but some features aren't available, since browsers don't give nearly as much control over requests.

-This is heavily inspired by, and intended to replace, [http-browserify](https://github.com/substack/http-browserify)
+This is heavily inspired by, and intended to replace, [http-browserify](https://github.com/substack/http-browserify).

 ## What does it do?